arohner/spectrum/README.md

 ## Current Status

-Developer Preview, not yet ready for any kind of use. `master` may not compile.
-Tests definitely won't pass.
+Developer Preview, not yet ready for any kind of use.

 Current development is working towards making spectrum self-check.